automatika-robotics/embodied-agents/docs/examples/multiprocessing.md

 # Define a fixed input mllm component that does introspection
 introspection_query = FixedInput(
+    name="introspection_query",
-    name="introspection_query", msg_type="String",
+    msg_type="String",
     fixed="What kind of a room is this?
 Is it an office, a bedroom or a kitchen?
-Give a one word answer, out of the given choices") introspection_answer = Topic(name="introspection_answer", msg_type="String")
+Give a one word answer, out of the given choices", ) introspection_answer = Topic(name="introspection_answer", msg_type="String")

 introspector = MLLM(